simasdev/noma/README.md

 # Noma

-A simple note manager desktop application that helps to manage and store your notes locally
+A simple notes management application that helps to manage and store your notes locally

 ![image](https://user-images.githubusercontent.com/88032459/143777044-12216edb-1d69-4199-a4fe-e07b8d7c1cd6.png)